Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

     // No logging of access attempts to customers & incidents data, making security monitoring impossible

     // ❌ VULNERABILITY 1: No Audit Logging
-    // No record of who accessed which incidents, when, or what they did.
+    // No record of who accessed which customerss, when, or what they did.

-    // ❌ VULNERABILITY 1: No API-Level READ Validation
-    // Users can directly access API endpoints to read any incident data

-    // ❌ VULNERABILITY 2: No Comprehensive Audit Logging
-    // No audit trail for API access, making IDOR attacks invisible

-    // ❌ VULNERABILITY 3: Missing Personal Data Protection
-    // No @PersonalData annotations for audit logging compliance

-    // ❌ VULNERABILITY 4: No Direct API Access Controls
-    // API endpoints accessible outside of UI context without additional validation

   }
 }